jplindstrom/p5-autobox-Transform/README.md

         },
     );

-If $predicate is a subref, the subref is called for each value to check whether this item should remain in the list.
+If $predicate is a _subref_, the subref is called for each value to check whether this item should remain in the list.

-The $filter\_subref should return a true value to remain. $\_ is set to the current $value.
+The $predicate subref should return a true value to remain. $\_ is set to the current $value.

     $authors->filter_by(publisher => sub { $_->name =~ /Orbit/ });